 Choose a sunny spot that’s sheltered from the wind and with well-drained soil, and you’re good to go.
 Alliums, once established, are drought-tolerant, low maintenance plants and very popular in cottage gardens and borders.

-While a delicacy for slugs and snails, alliums can be deadheaded or pruned at any time.
-There’s no need to water established alliums and fertiliser is rarely needed; in fact, they thrive in low nutrient soils.
+Alliums can be deadheaded or pruned at any time.
+There’s no need to excessively water established alliums and fertiliser is rarely needed; in fact, they thrive in low nutrient soils.

 Explore our in-depth guide to planting and growing alliums here